 The buck stops where?

 How much can you contribute to your RRSP?
-Generally, it’s 18% of your previous year’s earned income plus any unused contribution room, up to a maximum of $26,230 (if you have earned income to support this).
+Generally, it’s 18% of your previous year’s earned income plus any unused contribution room, up to a maximum of $26,500 for the 2019 calendar year (if you have earned income to support this).
 “Earned income” includes employment earnings, self-employment earnings, and certain other types of income like rental income, with some employment expenses and business or rental losses subtracted.

 If you’re incorporated and pay yourself a salary, you create RRSP contribution room.
 But if you pay yourself dividends, they don’t count as earned income.
 As you plan for next year, your accountant can help you decide on your compensation strategy in your corporation.

 If you haven’t contributed the maximum amount in previous years, you can invest more than your annual maximum, until you reach your total contribution limit.
-You can find your exact limit on the notice of assessment you received after filing your 2017 tax return, or you can use the Canada Revenue Agency’s Quick Access service.
+You can find your exact limit on the notice of assessment you received after filing your 2018 tax return.

 Keeping it in the family